The Best Asphalt Sealer in 2026: Protect Your Driveway Like a Pro

 Latex-ite Airport Grade / Airport Grade+

 If you have a large driveway and want to maximize coverage without compromising quality, Latex-ite Airport Grade is the industry standard.
-It boasts excellent crack-filling properties and provides outstanding value, covering up to 400 square feet per bucket.
+This product features an advanced acrylic-polymer formulation that provides robust resistance to hot grease, oil, and vehicle fluids.

 Black Jack Drive-Maxx 1000

-Time is money, and prolonged downtime for a driveway can be highly inconvenient.
-Black Jack Drive-Maxx 1000 dries incredibly fast, allowing foot traffic in as little as 1 hour and vehicle traffic shortly after.
-It includes sand particles to fill in micro-cracks effectively.
+Its specialized rapid-cure technology allows foot traffic in as little as 1 hour and vehicle traffic shortly after.
+It includes a heavy dose of sand particles to fill in micro-cracks effectively and restore traction to slick, worn-out surfaces.

 Henry E-Z Stir Asphalt Filler & Sealer